 It is the Company's policy to classify accrued interest and penalties related to unrecognized tax benefits in the provision for income taxes.
-For the three months ended April 30, 2023 and 2022, the Company recognized an insignificant amount of interest and penalties related to unrecognized tax benefits.
-Accrued interest and penalties were \$0.2 million as of April 30, 2023 and \$0.2 million as of January 31, 2023, respectively.
+Accrued interest and penalties were \$47.4 million as of October 31, 2023 and \$0.2 million as of January 31, 2023, respectively.